 Here are some tips:

-Stay close enough that you can take action if needed.
+Remember - Stay close enough that you can take action if needed.
 Stay alert, pay close attention, and anticipate hazards

 Do not use backyard trampolines.
 Jumping on the trampoline is a high risk activity with the potential for significant injury to children and youth.
 Alberta Health Services and The Canadian Pediatric Society recommend that parents not buy or use trampolines at home (including cottages and summer residences) for children and youth.